 NCCU has increased its emphasis on improving the level of intellectual discourse on campus.
 Since there is now a renewed focus on student retention and graduation, the quality and caliber of students must improve.
 Traditional campus programs including lyceum, honor societies, and the honors program, do their part toward these goals, but specialized academic of programs fill a niche for a select group of students.
 The NCCU University Honor Student Cadre is an open, campus-wide effort to identify and target students with untapped potential and skill.
 Selected students will improve their skill level by learning specific knowledge areas including, but not limited to, general science, history (with an emphasis on African and African-American history), mathematics, literature, geography, and current events.
 The best students will represent NCCU in local, regional, and national knowledge-based competitions.
 All students will benefit by increasing their knowledge base and learning important facts that will come up in the classroom setting.
 Also, students learn how to be efficient and confident competitors and to develop skills that will no doubt be useful throughout their lives.

-During the 2002-2010 funding cycle, over 200 undergraduate students have participated in the NCCU Undergraduate Honor Student Cadre's campus-wide competition, 70 have been recruited and trained for local and national knowledge-based competition, and 15 have acted as student volunteers.
+NCCU has competed in 23 of the 24 previous seasons of the Honda All- Star Challenge.
+200 undergraduate students have participated in the NCCU Undergraduate Honor Student Cadre's campus-wide competition, 70 have been recruited and trained for local and national knowledge-based competition, and 15 have acted as student volunteers.
 It has been successful in competitions - placing high at the local and regional level and producing an NCCU first - a 2nd place finish at a national competition involving competitive Historically Black Colleges and Universities and to garner institutional awards that have brought over $100,000 to NCCU since 1990.
 In 2010, the team tied for third place in the 21st Annual Honda Campus All-Star Challenge National Championship Tournament and earned $17,000 for the university.
 In addition, students participating in the 2005-2006 year were able to help coordinate and compete in a Jeopardy-hosted ‘Brainbus' stop at NCCU.
 Out of six NCCU students who qualified for College Jeopardy by passing knowledge-based tests, four were from the University Honor Student Cadre and one student was chosen to compete on Jeopardy.

 At NCCU, the Honors Cadre provides the opportunity for students to compete with their peers on campus and with other Historically Black Colleges and Universities (HBCUs).
 The campus was successful in 2008-2009 in holding a campus-wide academic competition with forty students.
 This on-campus competition served as a networking and social opportunity for ambitious students who otherwise may not have interacted.